WaitThatShouldntWork/vegeta/README.md

 2. Add domain-specific entities to seed data
 3. Create domain checklists for task types
 4. Update extraction patterns if needed
+5. Run benchmarks to validate new domain performance

 ## Examples